 The glass you’ll find on greenhouses is, perhaps unsurprisingly, a hazard for little ones.
 Make sure you fit your greenhouses and conservatories with measures which will prevent the children from running into them and potentially being harmed by smashed or cracked surfaces.

 You can find several substitutes which are either toughened versions of regular glass, or simply a thin layer of plastic which encases the outside of the greenhouse and ensures no damage is done.
-Adding further to this safe-proofing method, you can also install a small picket or wooden fence to sit around the outside of the complex.
+Adding further to this safe-proofing method, you can also install a small picket or wooden fence to sit around the outside of.

 3. Childproofing ponds